Dannon Blythe & Bull

 - Gunfighter - This model can use its ranged weapons even while in melee, but when it does so it can only target models it's in melee with.
 It can even make ranged attacks after charging.

 - Take Down - Models disabled in melee by this model cannot use Tough.
 Models boxed in melee by this model are RFP'd.

 - Trollkin - Bull is a Trollkin model, but Blythe is not, and together they are not a Trollkin unit.

 - Tough - When this model is disabled, roll a d6.
 On a 5 or 6, remove 1 damage point from this model; it is no longer disabled and becomes knocked down.
 While knocked down this model loses Tough.

-- Rapid Strike - This model has an additional melee attack each activation.
+- Rapid Strike - This model can make one additional melee attack each Combat Action.

 - Take Down - As above